Manual installation of Nomad Enterprise

 The client installation process is similar to the server installation, with a few key differences in the configuration.
 Nomad clients are responsible for running tasks and jobs scheduled by the Nomad servers.
 They register with the server cluster, receive work assignments, and execute tasks.

-Nomad clients should use a different certificate than the server nodes.
+Nomad clients must use a different certificate than the server nodes.
 From the same directory as the CA certificate you generated during the server installation steps:

 scp nomad-agent-ca.pem global-client-nomad.pem global-client-nomad-key.pem ubuntu@client-machine:/etc/nomad.d/tls/